As (song): George Michael and Mary J. Blige version

-In 1998, British singer George Michael and American singer Mary J. Blige covered the song for Michael's first greatest hits album, Ladies & Gentlemen: The Best of George Michael.
-It was produced by Babyface and released outside the United States on March 1, 1999, by Epic Records, as the second single from the album.
-"As" became a top-10 hit in Michael's home country, reaching number four on the UK Singles Chart, and also charted within the top 10 in Hungary, Italy, the Netherlands, and Spain.
+British singer George Michael and American singer Mary J. Blige recorded a cover of the song, produced by Babyface, for Michael's first greatest hits album, Ladies & Gentlemen: The Best of George Michael (1998).
+The track was released as a single on March 1, 1999, as the album's second single and was later included on Blige's fourth album, Mary.
+"As" became a top-10 hit in Hungary, Italy, the Netherlands, Spain, and the United Kingdom.

+Despite the song's success in Europe, it was not released as a single in the United States, nor was it included on the US versions of Ladies & Gentlemen or Mary.
+In an interview, Michael cited his much-publicized April 1998 arrest for "engaging in a lewd act" in Beverly Hills as the reason Blige's record company president, Jay Boberg, had blocked the track's US release, and urged fans to ask him "what his problem with George Michael is".

-"As" was not released on the US version of Ladies & Gentlemen or as a single in the US.
-Michael cited Blige's record company president, Jay Boberg, for pulling the track after Michael's arrest for committing a lewd act in a public restroom.
-In 2019, Kirk Burrowes, who executive produced Blige's fourth album Mary, told Rated R&B that it was indeed Boberg's decision not to release "As" in the US: "[Boberg] did not want to let George Michael, who initiated that original production, use it as a single in the U.S. to launch his greatest hits album.
+In 2019, Kirk Burrowes, who executive-produced Mary, confirmed Michael's account to Rated R&B. He stated: "[Boberg] did not want to let George Michael, who initiated that original production, use it as a single in the US to launch his greatest hits album.
 It pissed everyone off at Sony.
 It pissed George Michael off.
-It pissed everyone off, but we couldn't make Jay Boberg bend.
-He should have put it on the Mary album, but we couldn't put it on the album in the states because he wouldn't let George Michael put it on the Ladies & Gentlemen [album] in the states."
+It pissed everyone off, but we couldn't make Boberg bend.
+He should have put it on the Mary album, but we couldn't put it on the album in the states because he wouldn't let George Michael put it on the Ladies & Gentlemen [album] in the states".

 Critical reception

-The Daily Record commented that Michael "drafted in US soul diva Blige, but the ex-Wham! star is playing safe with his third Stevie Wonder cover."
+In a March 1999 review, the Daily Record commented that Michael "drafted in US soul diva Blige, but the ex-Wham! star is playing safe with his third Stevie Wonder cover".
+Meanwhile, upon the release of Mary, Hilary Clarke of The Independent called the track "superb", and Alexis Petridis of Q described it as "slick".

+In a 2016 article following Michael's death, Maura Johnston of Pitchfork praised the cover, stating that "the combination of Stevie Wonder's compositional genius and Michael's and Mary J. Blige's vocal prowess is irresistible", and that "Michael's deep knowledge of and affection for Songs in the Key of Life is evident here, and his teaming up with Blige once again shows how his R&B savvy extended to a keen facility with give-and-take male-female duets".
+Similarly, in a 2017 write-up of Michael's legacy, Fred Plotkin of WQXR-FM commended the song as having shifted a "vibrant ballad to a passionate love duet", adding that "Blige is properly funky and soulful while Michael is romantic and equally soulful".